jplewis01/Streamdeck_FSPanels-/README.md

 The Template files are all in .PDN format which I think you'll need to Paint.net to read.

 Coming in a few days will be a cleanup of the Template files and I will be moving to more standard font sizes and screen layouts.

+all you need to do to get started is Download the release to your system.
+Extract the Zip and explore. ask questions if anything is unclear.